 - In the end, click OK.

 This will show all the negative numbers as positive.
-But, in actual these all are still a negative number, just formatting is changed.
+But, in actuality, these all are still negative numbers, just formatting is changed.

 6. Run a VBA Code to Convert to Positive Numbers

 If you are a VBA lover then you can use a simple code to reverse the sign of negative numbers instantly.

 Sub numberP2N() Dim myCell As Range For Each myCell In Selection If myCell.Value <> "" Then If IsNumeric(myCell.Value) Then myCell.Value = Abs(myCell.Value) End If End If Next myCell End Sub

 To use this code, you just need to select the range of negative numbers and run this macro.